-- Completion of an associate degree in science with a major in nursing or an associate in applied science with a major in nursing, or a hospital diploma nursing program. - Current unrestricted RN licensure. - Cumulative GPA of 2.0. - Submission of urine drug screen prior to clinical or practicum experiences. - Immunizations as required by the University and the Department of Nursing. - Proof of satisfactory criminal background check. - Proof of liability insurance.
+- Completion of an associate degree in science with a major in nursing or an associate in applied science with a major in nursing, or a hospital diploma nursing program. - Six months work experience prior to taking nursing courses. - Current unrestricted RN licensure. - Grade of C or better in all required nursing prerequisites and a Cumulative GPA of 2.0. - Submission of urine-12 panel drug screen prior to clinical or practicum experiences. - Immunizations as required by the University and the Department of Nursing (as required by clinical agencies). - Proof of satisfactory criminal background check.